 Since the hospital didn’t like to worry about keeping up with blankets and toys, they don’t recommend leaving items with dogs but Irie is an anxious dog so I asked them to keep a cloth with her in her kennel.
 It was an old fleece sweater that I cut into a large square (so no arms for her to tangle in).
 I felt that the scent of home would be comforting to her (and it was comforting to me to leave her with something!)

-We headed off with Tiki to go have some lunch at a dog-friendly mall in Austin (both my birthday and Tiki’s gotcha day were right around the corner) then we all headed home to wait for word on Irie’s surgery and to prepare the house for her return home the next day.
+We headed off with Tiki to go have some lunch at patio restaurant then hit a dog-friendly bookstore in Austin (both my birthday and Tiki’s gotcha day were right around the corner) then we all headed home to wait for word on Irie’s surgery and to prepare the house for her return home the next day.